katastic/zenoclashfov/README.md

 # zenoclashfov
 Zeno Clash FOV powershell script

-Put Fix-WeaponZenoFOV.ps1 in your steam game folder.
-Load a powershell window as admin (or enable remote scripts), and run it.
-If you don't know how, ask an AI/google.
+Put Fix-WeaponZenoFOV.ps1 in your steam game folder. (ala C:\Program Files (x86)\Steam\steamapps\common\ZenoClash)

-If not admin first run:
+Load a powershell window there and run it.
+Might need admin or if not admin first run:
 ```
 Set-ExecutionPolicy RemoteSigned
 ```
+(Due to a Microsoft security policy.)

 Run:
 ```